crypt0biwan/rareartlabs/README.md

 **HOWEVER** the IPFS link that is in the contract is different from this.
 If you get the on-chain info, you get this link

 ![img/research/worthless-redux-ipfs.png](img/research/worthless-redux-ipfs.png)
 The hash that it returns is `QmTtokcWqLmGrSEN6f1srpX42n1HdmmmnjznB62RqB9r8Y`.
 So what is this hash?
-Is it maybe a JSON file with more information than just the image?
-I don't know (yet)..
+It has to be a JSON file like described before.
+I don't know (yet).

 When searching for the old RareArtLabs website on the [Web Archive](https://web.archive.org/web/20191224091819/https://rareart.io/app.js) I stumbled upon a piece of JavaScript that did have the original `QmTvhbmKf23UaJKuU4yVVB2popMT2YNS2a8FyWmBVVw9AE` hash in the source though (see highlighted line).
 So it definitely existed!!!